Code2Life/spring-boot-dynamic-config/README.md

 #### Highlights

-- **Non-intrusive**, compatible with SpringBoot native ways
+- :sun_with_face: **Non-intrusive**, compatible with SpringBoot native ways
-- **Lightweight**, depend on nothing but SpringBoot core libs
+- :zap: **Lightweight**, depend on nothing but SpringBoot core libs
-- **Extremely easy to use**, only provide an annotation: @DynamicConfig, an event: ConfigurationChangedEvent
+- :grinning: **Extremely easy to use**, only provide an annotation: @DynamicConfig, an event: ConfigurationChangedEvent

 ## Demo